cecat/WeatherStation/src/WeatherStation/README.md

 ### 3.2 Load the Weather Station Code

-The file WeatherStaion.ino is the sketch that we need.
-Select it and you'll see about 120 lines of code and just above the code is a menu bar.
-Off to the right is a download icon to grab the code.
-Download the code and move it to a folder on your machine where you'll keep your code, then open it from the Arduino IDE.
-The IDE will tell you that
-*"The file "WeatherStation.ino" needs to be inside a sketch folder named "WeatherStation".
+The file **WeatherStaion.ino** is the sketch that we need.
+Select it and you'll see about 120 lines of code (the sketch) and just above the code is a menu bar.
+Off to the right is a download icon.
+Download and move the file to a folder on your machine where you'll keep your code, then open it from the Arduino IDE.
+The Arduino IDE will tell you that *"The file "WeatherStation.ino" needs to be inside a sketch folder named "WeatherStation".
 Create this folder, move the file, and continue?"*
-Here you can select "OK" and just let the IDE create that for you.
+Select "OK" and let the IDE set it up for you.

 ### 3.3 Set up your local WiFi and MQTT secrets

+Make a copy of the *secrets-template.h* file and name it *secrets.h*.
-Use the *secrets-template.h* files to create a *secrets.h* file, plugging in your local specifics for WiFi and MQTT access.
-If you're using Home Assistant you'll find some tips for MQTT setup [here](https://github.com/cecat/UtilityWatchMQTT/tree/main/HASS).
+Edit it to substitute your local specifics for WiFi and MQTT access into the appropriate placeholders in the template.
+For
+Home Assistant you'll find some instructions for MQTT setup [here](https://github.com/cecat/UtilityWatchMQTT/tree/main/HASS).
 There are also some tips on MQTT setup [here](https://github.com/cecat/Lake-Watch).

 ### 3.4 Compile/Upload/Run the Sketch.

-In the Arduion IDE, hit the right-arrow button to compile and upload this sketch to your carrier board.
-If everything above has been done correctly (and these instructions are correct), the output pane will appear below the sketch scrolling progress indicators as it checks (compiles) and uploads the sketch, then resets the carrier board to get the code running.
+In the Arduion IDE, hit the right-arrow button (top left portion of the sketch window) to compile and upload this sketch to your carrier board.
+If everything above has been done correctly (and these instructions are correct), an output pane will appear below the sketch scrolling compile and upload progress and then reboots the carrier board to get the code running.

-Open the Serial Monitor to see Sketch Output.
-Once it this is finished uploading, open the Serial Monitor pane by selecting the icon in the upper right of the sketch pane that looks like a magnifying glass.
+Once the compile/upload is finished, open the Serial Monitor pane by selecting the icon (looks like a magnifying glass) in the upper right of the sketch window.

 At this point, the Serial Monitor pane should now show a scrolling set of reports with wind direction, speed, and rainfall.
 If it shows